Trump pleads not guilty in Georgia election subversion case

 The filing put forward by one of his lawyers was signed by Mr Trump, stating: “As evidenced by my signature below, I do hereby waive formal arraignment and enter my plea of NOT GUILTY to the indictment in this case.”

-A number of the other 18 defendants in the case have also waived their arraignment and pleaded not guilty.
+A number of the other 18 defendants in the case have also waived their arraignments and pleaded not guilty.

 Mr Trump and his co-defendants have been charged with racketeering, standing accused of operating a “criminal enterprise” through the alleged attempts to stop the certification of the 2020 results in Georgia, a state won by President Joe Biden, the first Democrat to do so since Bill Clinton in 1992.